 Civic Action Now in Cyprus

-CAN-Cy aims to improve sense of civic duty, agency and purpose among young people in Cyprus and their meaningful participation in socio-economic, cultural and political life.
-CAN-Cy will create a shared vision and roadmap for a better future Cyprus compiled by actionable and solution-oriented ideas generated by youth.
+CAN-Cy which aimed to improve sense of civic duty, agency and purpose among young people in Cyprus and their meaningful participation in socio-economic, cultural and political life was launched in the summer of 2022 and came to conclusion in December 2023.
+CAN-Cy created a shared vision and roadmap for a better future for Cyprus compiled by actionable and solution-oriented ideas generated by people who call Cyprus as their “home”.

 Check out CAN-Cy idea catalogue here!